 A change from in-person to asynchronous online delivery should be the last option.

 Mode of delivery should not be modified in situations where a small number of students are unable to attend in person; but instead, the instructor should consider hyflex options.

+Changing an online course from asynchronous to synchronous delivery may have an impact on registered students.
+The department should check with affected students on modality change impact before initiating the change.

 NOTE: Faculty should not go outside of this process to change their mode of delivery from what is in the posted Spring schedule.
 However, departments should ascertain that information in Banner is correct and up to date.